In the Kitch

 • oil-packed/sliced sundried tomatoes - I drain the oil from the sun-dried tomatoes before adding them to my milk and Alfredo sauce.
 Sun-dried tomatoes also add some textural contrast to the tuna with their chewiness.

 • canned solid white tuna - This type of tuna fish is also known as albacore tuna.
+It's much better than flaked for this recipe.

 • Parmesan cheese - Parmesan's natural nuttiness lends another layer of flavor without having to add much extra.
 It adds a cheesy top layer to this already-delicious casserole.